Package 'slca'

 Description

-Estimate the parameters of model constructed using the slca function.
+Estimates the parameters of a model created using the slca function.

 Usage